 The ‘Trump Media War’ Escalates!

-Thoughts on the “Acosta/CNN vs. the White House” press pass debacle that just escalated to the lawsuit level – and some tips for companies thinking of pulling someone’s credentials.
+Thoughts on the “Acosta/CNN vs. the White House” press pass debacle that just escalated the Trump Media War to the lawsuit level.
+And some tips for companies thinking of pulling someone’s credentials.

 To be clear, CNN apparently has no issue (and perhaps encourages, wink, wink, ratings) their reporters to grandstand, as the White House has pointed out.
 That’s especially true in Jim Acosta’s case.
 He has garnered a reputation and a following for injecting his personal situation/opinion into many a report (“my grandfather was a Cuban immigrant”, “the Caravan is not an invasion”, etc).
 He is widely seen as President Trump’s top agitator and does not shy away from hiding his PERSONAL feelings on any issue.

 The fact is, in the last few years the line between ‘reporter’ and ‘pundit’ or opinion writer has blurred, to the detriment of journalism everywhere.
-Reporters and news organizations should NEVER become part of the story but in the struggle to stand out amid the social media/internet din sadly, this has become the norm.
+Reporters and news organizations should NEVER become part of the story.
+However, in the struggle to stand out amid the social media/internet din sadly, this has become the norm.
 A ‘hot take’ is now ‘reporting’.

 - The could have simply not called on Jim Acosta – a novel idea!